uwidev/life-disciplines-projects/600 Resources/Fundamentals of LDP.md

 > "Is this task, project, or discipline relevant given the bigger picture?"
 > — <cite>You, hopefully</cite>

-It's recommended you have a routine to ease the friction of the overhead.
+It's recommended you have a routine to ease the friction of this additional overhead.

 > **Tasks $\rightarrow$ Projects:** Daily
 > **Projects $\rightarrow$ Disciplines:** Weekly